-The absence of $\Dinf$ in a non-confining medium \new is always a drastic claim: it is potentially exciting yet should be thoroughly validated, because the underlying physical assumptions yielding $\alpha\neq 1$ are generally quite peculiar and exceptional, as we discuss below. \keep In neuronal tissue, one always observes finite $\Dinf$ in non-confining compartments (e.g. in the extra-cellular space), Section \ref{sec:Dt}, hence diffusion is empirically never anomalous \cite{mesopnas,burcaw2015,fieremans2016} for brain dMRI. \footnote{We are not reviewing the MRI literature on anomalous diffusion, since our goal here is to discuss models which are relevant to observable diffusion effects in neuronal tissue.
+The absence of $\Dinf$ in a non-confining medium \new is always a drastic claim: it is potentially exciting yet should be thoroughly validated, because the underlying physical assumptions yielding $\alpha\neq 1$ are generally quite peculiar and exceptional, as we discuss below. \keep In neuronal tissue, one always observes finite $\Dinf$ in non-confining compartments (e.g., in the extra-cellular space), Section \ref{sec:Dt}, hence diffusion is empirically never anomalous \cite{mesopnas,burcaw2015,fieremans2016} for brain dMRI. \footnote{We are not reviewing the MRI literature on anomalous diffusion, since our goal here is to discuss models which are relevant to observable diffusion effects in neuronal tissue.
 A curious reader can find occasional claims of anomalous diffusion, or dMRI signal as a stretched-exponential.
 We are not aware of examples of a constructive derivation of the non-Gaussian fixed point \cite{wilson1983,cardy-book} starting from the stationary mesoscopic disorder with properties relevant to the brain.
 Hence, these claims can merely be viewed as postulates ``proven" by fitting in a finite range of $t$ or $q$. \new If the model's functional form contradicts the physics of the signal, the estimated parameters will depend on the range of $t$ and $q$, thereby characterizing the particular measurement scheme, rather than the tissue \cite{manifesto}.\keep}

-From the point of coarse-graining, anomalous diffusion means that the sample never quite looks homogeneous --- for example, a fractal has self-similar structure, which implies similar statistics of static structural fluctuations at every length scale.
+From the point of coarse-graining, anomalous diffusion means that the sample never quite looks homogeneous --- for example, a fractal has a self-similar structure, which implies similar statistics of static structural fluctuations at every length scale.
 In other words, when the coarse-graining over some scale has taken place, a larger scale looks statistically similar, so that the already averaged structural features are never forgotten, since they are reproduced again and again.
-In contrast, the structure in Fig.~\ref{fig:filter} implies that this memory is forgotten as $t\to\infty$ because there are only two dominant spatial scales.
+In contrast, the structure in Fig.~\ref{fig:filter} implies that this memory is forgotten for each of the two length scales, correspondingly on the two well-defined time scales.